 Treatments for this pest are included in these services:

 Although fleas are mostly associated with dogs, cats, and other pets, they pose problems for humans, too.
 Fleas can become dangerous as they can carry various potential illnesses and spread them to humans.
 Even though the number of flea-borne disease cases in the United States is relatively low, receiving a red and itchy flea bite can still be irritating to deal with.
+Learn more about fleas below, then request a free estimate for PURCOR’s flea control services!

 How to Identify Fleas